Eligibility Verification Policies

 - As described in 42 CFR 435.952(c)(2), if information provided by or on behalf of an individual is not reasonably compatible with information obtained through an electronic data source, the agency must seek additional information, which may include a reasonable explanation and/or paper documentation

 - Four states indicated that self-attestation will be accepted for income (e.g. in-kind support, nominal cash support, etc.) in which data sources are not available for verification.
 One state indicated that self-attestation is used for the CHIP population only.

 - Two states indicated they would not ask for paper documentation of social security numbers (SSNs), but will assist the individual in resolving discrepancies with the Social Security Administration.

 - Three states indicated that if they have information that is not reasonably compatible with the individual's attestation of pregnancy, the state would pursue a reasonable explanation.
 Two of those states indicated that they may also request paper documentation in the case of a discrepancy.

-Note: The state counts above are based solely on the Yes/No selections made by the states and do not take into account the textual explanations that are detailed in the comments section of the Verification Plan.
-Some states indicated yes for multiple cells to represent treatment of different populations.
-For example, some states indicated that they utilize their internal integrated data source to verify applicable eligibility factors for SNAP/TANF populations, but accept self-attestation for individuals that are not included in that population.
-These states are counted under the "Self-Attestation Accepted at Application without Additional Verification" column, as this is the process they indicate for the majority of their population.
+Note: The state counts above are based solely on the Yes/No selections made by the states and do not take into account the textual explanations that are detailed in the comments section of the verification plan.
+Some states indicated "yes" for multiple cells to represent treatment of different populations.
+For example, some states indicated that they utilize their internal integrated data source to verify applicable eligibility factors for Supplemental Nutrition Assistance Program (SNAP)/Temporary Assistance for Needed Families (TANF) populations, but accept self-attestation for individuals that are not included in that population.
+These states are counted under the "Self-Attestation Accepted at Application without Additional Verification" column, as this is the process indicated for the majority of their population.